influxdata/docs-v2/content/telegraf/v1.27/configure_plugins/template-patterns.md

 ]
 ```

-which would result in the following transformation:
+This results in the following transformation:

 ```text
 cpu.load.eu-east 100